Taking steps on the journey toward truth and reconciliation

 On the National Day for Truth and Reconciliation, there are many ways people can learn and get the information they need to foster greater understanding, both online and by participating in events and learning opportunities throughout the year.

-Our staff will be taking time to listen, learn, and reflect today (and beyond today), and we invite all parks-lovers to join us.
+Our staff will be taking time to listen, learn, and reflect today (and beyond today), and we invite you to join us.

 If you’d like some suggestions on where to begin, try: